 Students often ask if working backwards in Logical Reasoning might be the way to go.
 After all, the reasoning goes, the hardest questions are typically towards the end of the section.
 So, if you tackle them early on, you will have more time to get them right without rushing.
 As you progress through the section, you will have less and less time left, but the questions will (presumably) get easier, so you have a higher chance of getting them right.

 The advice of “working backwards” is also predicated on the dubious assumption that the difficulty level of the section gradually increases in a steady, linear progression.
-Based on our observations from the June and October 2013 tests, this does not seem to be the case anymore (if it ever was).
-In fact, in all four Logical Reasoning sections of the tests this year, we observed a few relatively difficult – or, at least, confusing – questions lurking among the first 10 from each section.
-Difficulty did increase toward the end, but the very last question or two were often easier than expected.
+Based on our observations from multiple tests, this does not seem to be the case anymore (if it ever was).
+In fact, in many Logical Reasoning sections, we observe a few relatively difficult – or, at least, confusing – questions lurking among the first 10 from each section.
+The difficulty did increase toward the end, but the very last question or two were often easier than expected.

 In short, don’t try to “game” the system.
 Just make sure to manage your time wisely.
 Do not let one or two questions eat up an undue amount of time.
 Because every question has equal value, if you run into a question that will take (or is taking) too much time to solve, skip it and return to it at the end of the section.